 The world is full of individuals wanting more happiness, more wealth, more success, and they are looking to be guided on their route.
 No wonder then, that coaching is one of the hottest professions out there today.
-Of course, as a coach your primary intent is to guide individuals in need – but everything must come at a fair price.
+Of course, as a life coach your primary intent is to guide individuals in need – but everything must come at a fair price.

 1. Working backward with your monthly income

-Although the incentive behind choosing coaching as a profession is client success, it also has to be sustainable for you in the long run.
-Having a practical target for a monthly income first and then setting the prices of your services accordingly could be one way of pricing your coaching packages.
+Although the incentive behind choosing life coaching as a profession is client success, it also has to be sustainable for you in the long run.
+Having a practical target for a monthly income first and then setting the prices of your services accordingly could be one way of pricing your life coaching fees packages.
 This will help you determine the number of clients you should onboard and the pocket pinch for each of them – both of which you should approach practically.

 2. Figure out what the ideal client is ready to pay